hassan-ak/bootcamp2021c12/Readme.md

-# bootcamp2021c12 - Integrate API Gateway and AppSync with Lambda and DynamoDB
+# bootcamp2021c12 - Introduction to Serverless and Cloud Computing using CDK - Integrate API Gateway and AppSync with Lambda and DynamoDB - Integrate AppSync with Lambda with DynamoDB

 ## Integrate AppSync with Lambda with DynamoDB
+- Connect DynamoDB with lambda functions & AppSync API

 ### Class Notes :-